 - Inspect joints between your windows, baseboards and door trim where it meets the walls to see if any open joints are visible and need caulking.

-- Identify what kinds of caulk are needed for each location.
+- Record the caulk type for each location.

 - Applying caulk can be tricky.
 Before doing any caulking, practice applying it to something…disposable.